RyanBranco/installfest/README.md

 pip3 install Django
 ```

-## MAMP
+## Flywheel

-[MAMP](https://www.mamp.info/en/windows/) provides you with all the tools you need to run WordPress on your desktop PC for testing or development purposes.
+[Flywheel](local.getflywheel.com) provides you with all the tools you need to run WordPress on your desktop PC for testing or development purposes.
 You can easily test your projects on mobile devices